cito-oss/tempo/README.md

 ![Allure Report Screenshot 2](screenshot-report2.png)

 > [!IMPORTANT]
 > Please note that reporting is handled by the runner.
-So, if you have separate applications for the runner and the worker, the `allure-results` folder will be created in the location where the runner is executed.
+So, if you have separate applications for the runner and worker, the `allure-results` folder will be created where the runner is being executed.

 ## Roadmap